Skip to Main Content

 Visiting Student Learning Opportunities (VSLO) applications will be available each academic year in February for the first semester of the coming academic year, and in September for the second semester of that academic year.

-We recommend that you submit your application six months before the start of your chosen elective.
+We recommend that you submit your application six months before the start of your chosen elective start date.
 The latest you can apply is four months prior to the start of the desired elective.

 If you are applying for an elective in the months of January or February, we will not be able to place you in the requested electives until the Yale students finalize their schedules in late December/early January.
 We will do our best to let you know about the outcome of your application as soon as possible.

-Please note that we do not place visiting students in the mid-June/mid-July rotation block.
+Please note that we do not place visiting students in the first rotation blocks of each semester (mid-June and January).
 Please review the VSLO website for the next available rotation.

 Application for students at schools that are a participating member of the AAMC – VSLO